Licca-chan

-Licca-chan (リカちゃん, Rika-chan) is a Japanese fashion doll launched on July 4, 1967 by Takara, enjoying the same kind of popularity in Japan as the Barbie series does in the United States.
-Takara had sold over 48 million Licca-chan dolls as of 2002, and over 53 million as of 2007.
-Licca-chan was created by former shōjo manga artist, Miyako Maki.
+Licca-chan (リカちゃん, Rika-chan) is a Japanese fashion doll launched on July 4, 1967 by Takara, and created by former shōjo manga artist Miyako Maki.
+Enjoying the same kind of popularity in Japan as the Barbie series does in the United States, Takara had sold over 48 million Licca-chan dolls as of 2002, and over 53 million as of 2007.

 Takara has provided an extensive background story for the Licca-chan doll, including an age (11), where she attends school, names and occupations for her parents, and her favorite books (Anne of Green Gables and A Little Princess).
 Licca-chan also likes Doraemon.